 Ecological status was assessed and reported for the terrestrial coarse filter CEs at the scale of 5th level watershed.
 Ecological status indicators are scored from high (1.0) to low (0.0) values for the distribution of each CE within each watershed.
 Higher scores indicate relatively higher ecological status.
 Indicators for these CEs included the landscape condition model index, calculation of fire regime departure, the potential abundance of invasive annual grasses, and for some CEs, an index of change in extent over the past century.
-In general, coarse filter CEs were assessed separately with all four indicators, while landscape species were assessed with the first two indicators.
+In general, coarse filter CEs were assessed separately for all four indicators, while landscape species were assessed with the first two indicators.
+Appendix B Section B-2.1.1 shows detailed results for each CE.

 As explained in the methods, 5th level watersheds encompass 10s to 100s of thousands of acres, and the watershed scores are an area-weighted roll up from an individual CE distribution.
-Therefore, a highly developed watershed like those including Las Vegas can display higher ecological status for a given CE, but this would be the case where the CE's distribution in that watershed is apparently little influenced by development.
-For example, for Mojave Mid-Elevation Mixed Desert Scrub (Joshua tree/blackbrush vegetation), the scores for landscape condition, invasive annual grasses, fire regime departure, and change in extent (displayed here using per-watershed scores) vary considerably across the ecoregion (Figure 4-13 through Figure 4-16).
-One can see where relative landscape condition for this vegetation may tend to be high, the spread of invasive annual grasses and related fire regime departure follow quite different patterns.
+Therefore, a highly developed watershed like those including Reno or Salt Lake City can display higher ecological status for a given CE, but this would be the case where the CE's distribution in that watershed is apparently little influenced by development.
+For example, for Inter-Mountain Basins Big Sagebrush Shrubland, the effects of landscape condition, invasive annual grasses, fire regime departure, and change in extent (displayed here using per-watershed scores) vary considerably across the ecoregion (Figure 4-13 through Figure 4-16).